The Lancaster County Whoopie Pie

 They were created by Lancaster’s Amish and Pennsylvania German communities and have been handed down for years in home kitchens and small bakeries, from generation to generation.
 It’s believed that whoopie pies were first made from leftover cake batter, and Amish legend has it that, when children and even farmers would find the delicious treat in their lunch pail, they’d yell out “Whoopie!,” hence the name.

-Make this Lancaster County favorite no matter where you live!
+Make this Lancaster County favorite at home!

 Whoopie Pies Cake Ingredients